 Note 2: The specific

-@font-face rule was left out intentionally as it is not important for the example.
+@font-face rule was left out intentionally.
+It’s not important for the example.

 Image of text used as an unlinked logo

 The following image is the logo for the Web Accessibility Initiative.
-It is not part of a link so the text alternative is “Web Accessibility Initiative”.
-There is no need to mention that it is a logo:
+It’s not part of a link, so the text alternative is “Web Accessibility Initiative”.
+There’s no need to mention that it is a logo.

-Note 1: Images used as logos are exempt from some of the accessibility guidance that applies to other images of text, for instance there are no minimum color contrast and text size requirements.
+Note 1: Images used as logos are exempt from some of the accessibility guidance that applies to other images of text.
+For example, there are no minimum color contrast and text size requirements.

 Image of a mathematical expression

 This math expression shows how to signify that a number is recurring.
 The